Shrimp Spring Rolls

 • You can make a quick and easy dipping sauce by combining soy sauce and fresh lime juice instead of, or in addition to, the peanut 🥜 dipping sauce.

-• Serve the rolls alongside a simple Asian-inspired slaw: combine a package of coleslaw mix with some of the peanut dipping sauce or a mixture of soy sauce, sesame oil, chili oil, and lime juice.
+• Serve these Shrimp Spring Rolls alongside a simple Asian-inspired slaw: combine a package of coleslaw mix with some of the peanut dipping sauce or a mixture of soy sauce, sesame oil, chili oil, and lime juice.

-• These pair wonderfully with pickled vegetables 🥕 (you can purchase pre-made from Asian grocery stores or make your own), which add bright acidity and crunch.
+• These Shrimp Spring Rolls pair wonderfully with pickled vegetables 🥕 (you can purchase pre-made from Asian grocery stores or make your own), which add bright acidity and crunch.

 • If you love Asian-inspired rolls, be sure to also check out my Vegetable Egg Rolls.